SteveBarnett/Remixing/_thinking/enshittification.md

 Notes from [Enshittification: Why Everything Suddenly Got Worse and What To Do About It by Doctorow, Cory](https://craphound.com/category/enshittification/)

+<h2>Whittled notes</h2>

+- Enshittification of platforms / middlemen
+    1. Good to their users
+    2. Good to their business customers, back to their users
+    3. Good to themselves, bad to their business customers, to take value for themselves
+    4. Giant pile of shit
+- They benefits from high network effects and high switching costs
+- Companies enshittify when they can (get away with it)
+    - They face ongoing temptation and pressure to enshittify
+- Forces that act on every company in every industry: competition (markets) and regulation (governments)
+- (Librarian-theorist Fobazi Ettarh’s) vocational awe: the weaponisation of, holding hostage by, workers’ sense of duty, especially to the public those workers serve
+- The End of Competition, The Death of Regulation, The End of Self-Help, The End of Labor Power, Rent Seeking and Technofeudalism
+- Common tactic used to flout regulation is to break the law with an app and then insist that the law hasn’t been broken at all
+    - The trick is simple, but it’s performed quickly and tirelessly
+- Reverse-Centaurs (a machine that uses a human to accomplish more than the machine could manage on its own) and Chickenisation (a system of total control over workers through financial constraints and lock-in)
+- Twiddling: ongoing and instant changing of things like price and ranking, based on automated surveillance data and other information
+- Mass firings cut costs, beef up the balance sheet, and act as a powerful, scaring, disciplinary force on workers
+- Varoufakis’s technofeudalism thesis says that tech has transformed from a primarily profit-seeking enterprise to a primarily rent-seeking enterprise: the majority of value is being captured by people who own stuff, at the expense of people who do stuff
+- We need to restore the four anti-enshittification forces: competition, regulation, interoperability, and the tech workforce
+    - Interoperability is a powerful anti-enshittification force
+    - Organised labour has a long history of successfully resisting fascist and cryptofascist regimes
+- We need to shift our emphasis away from forcing the platforms to be better and toward making the platforms less powerful

+---

 * tic
 {:toc}